jasperweyne/helpless-kiwi/DOCKER.md

 	* kiwi_symfony-dev
 	* kiwi_phpmyadmin-dev
 	* kiwi_database-dev
-* assuming they are, run `composer db-rebuild-dev`
+* assuming they are, run `docker-compose exec php composer db-rebuild-dev`
 * everything *should* be working now
 * navigate to localhost:8000, you should be greeted with kiwi's login screen
 * you can log in with either of the login credentials listed below